jonnonz1/nz-statute-book/acts/public/2004/meat-board-act-2004.md

 (4) If a director nominated by the industry-good organisation dies or resigns or is removed from office, then— (a) the organisation may nominate another director of the organisation to fill the vacancy (not being a director who has previously been removed from the Board); or
   (b) if the organisation informs the Minister that it is unable to nominate a director under paragraph (a), or if it fails to nominate a director within a reasonable period of time, the Minister may, after consulting the industry-good organisation, appoint a person to fill the vacancy for the residue of the term (or what would have been the term, if the director had not died, resigned, or been removed) of the director who died, resigned, or was removed.
-(5) The powers of the Board or the board of directors are not affected by any vacancy in the hoard of directors (but subject to clause 5(3)).
+(5) The powers of the Board or the board of directors are not affected by any vacancy in the board of directors (but subject to clause 5(3)).

 ### 3 Deputies of Minister-appointed directors
 (1) If satisfied that a director appointed under section 13(2)(d) is, because of illness, absence, or other sufficient cause, incapable of performing the duties of a director, the Minister may, after consulting the Board where practicable, appoint a deputy to act for the director during the director's incapacity.